eduardae/CClient/README.md

 It is somewhat similar to MEAN (https://github.com/linnovate/mean), I could have started from there, but I wanted to learn by structuring the project myself, instead of relying on something pre-prepaired.
 It's probable, for this reason, that MEAN is better structured than my project.

+*The project isn't currently being mantained, I'm just keeping up with the security updates, to later pick up the project and migrate it to a newer version of Angular.*

 ## Development server - Angular